-This year marks Maclean’s 30th annual university rankings, continuing a mandate established in 1991: to provide essential information in a comprehensive package to help students choose the university that best suits their needs.
+Maclean’s annual university rankings continue a mandate established in 1991: to provide essential information in a comprehensive package to help students choose the university that best suits their needs.

 The rankings use the most recent and publicly available data.
-Statistics Canada provides student and faculty numbers, as well as data for total research income and ﬁve ﬁnancial indicators: operating budget; spending on student services; scholarships and bursaries; library expenses; and acquisitions.
-Financial ﬁgures are for ﬁscal year 2017-18; student numbers are for 2017; faculty numbers are for 2018.
-Data for the social sciences and humanities research grants indicator and the medical-science research grants indicator are for ﬁscal year 2019-20 and were obtained directly from the three major federal granting agencies: the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canadian Institutes of Health Research (CIHR).
+Statistics Canada provides student and faculty numbers, as well as data for total research income and ﬁve ﬁnancial indicators: operating budget, spending on student services, scholarships and bursaries, library expenses, and acquisitions.
+Financial ﬁgures are for ﬁscal year 2019-20; student numbers are for 2018; faculty numbers are for 2019.
+Data for the social sciences and humanities research grants indicator and the medical-science research grants indicator are for ﬁscal year 2020-21, and were obtained directly from the three major federal granting agencies: the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canadian Institutes of Health Research (CIHR).
 In addition, Maclean’s collects information on dozens of student and faculty awards from more than 50 organizations, and conducts a reputational survey, canvassing the opinions of university faculty and senior administrators, as well as a variety of business people across the country.
 A second major survey is aimed at students, asking them directly about their university experiences.

 Maclean’s weights the rankings as follows.

 (28 per cent of ﬁnal score) Maclean’s collects data on the success of students at winning national academic awards (weighted 10 per cent) over the previous ﬁve years.
-The count includes such prestigious awards as the Rhodes scholarships and the Fulbright awards, as well as scholarships from professional associations and the three federal granting agencies.
+The count includes such prestigious awards as Rhodes scholarships and Fulbrights, as well as scholarships from professional associations and the three federal granting agencies.
 Each university’s total of student awards is divided by its number of full-time students, yielding a per-student count.

 To gauge students’ access to professors, Maclean’s measures the number of full-time-equivalent students per full-time faculty member (eight per cent).
 This student–faculty ratio includes graduate and undergraduate students.